}

 What is an optical illusion?

-The brain interprets visual stimuli based on previous experiences, context and expectation, and sometimes makes mistakes.
+The brain interprets visual stimuli based on previous experiences, context and expectation and sometimes makes mistakes.

-According to an article published in Nature Reviews Neuroscience (2015), these illusions are natural manifestations of “cognitive heuristics”: shortcuts that the brain uses to quickly decipher the environment.
+According to an article published in Nature Reviews Neuroscience(2015), these illusions are natural manifestations of “cognitive heuristics”: shortcuts that the brain uses to quickly decipher the environment.

 Our 5 favorite optical illusions

-This type of optical illusion is an example of pareidolia: a psychological phenomenon in which the human brain interprets ambiguous visual stimuli as familiar forms, especially faces.
+This type of optical illusion is an example of pareidolia: a psychological phenomenon in which the human brain interprets ambiguous visual stimuli as being familiar forms, especially faces.

-👉 But let's get to the point, the answer: Although some people report seeing a higher or lower number, the more consensual interpretation indicates that it is possible to identify 10 faces distinct in the image.
+👉 But let's go to what interests you, the answer:Although some people report seeing a larger or smaller number, the most consensual interpretation indicates that it is possible to identify 10 facesdifferent in the image.

-2. Rubin's Vase Optical Illusion
+2. Rubin Glass Optical Illusion

 Simply put, the brain constantly needs to decide which part of an image represents the main object and which corresponds only to the background.